 Overview

-Cervicitis is an inflammation of the cervix, the lower, narrow end of the uterus that opens into the vagina.
+Cervicitis is irritation and swelling, called inflammation, of the cervix.
+The cervix is the lower, narrow end of the uterus that opens into the vagina.

-Possible symptoms of cervicitis include bleeding between menstrual periods, pain with intercourse or during a pelvic exam, and abnormal vaginal discharge.
-However, it's also possible to have cervicitis and not experience any signs or symptoms.
+Symptoms of cervicitis may include bleeding between menstrual periods, pain during sex or during a pelvic exam, and atypical vaginal discharge.
+But some people have no symptoms with cervicitis.

 Symptoms

-Most often, cervicitis causes no signs and symptoms, and you may only learn you have the condition after a pelvic exam performed by your doctor for another reason.
-If you do have signs and symptoms, they may include:
+Most often, cervicitis causes no symptoms.
+You may learn you have the condition after you have a pelvic exam for another reason.
+If you do have symptoms, they may include:

 When to see a doctor